 Next step is knowing how much you will charge your clients.
 There are many ways you can bill your team’s hours.
 Through time and few trials and errors, you will get the hang of which pricing model is the best for you.

 The most basic, most commonly used, and most preferred by agencies is the retainers.
 You might want to go with this one as well.
 What’s good about this pricing model is that it grows exponentially over time and provides you security in cash flow, since your charging regularly at a standard rate.
 Other options are hourly-based, percentage-based, and commission-based.

 Phase 4: Sourcing Your Team

-Building a digital marketing company is not easy, but it’s more than possible.
-Now that you have a background on Digital Marketing and all these accessible online tools to assist you, what’s stopping you from building your own empire of creative talents?
+Building a digital agency is not easy, but it’s more than possible.
+Now that you have a background on how the business works and all these accessible online tools to assist you, what’s stopping you from building your own empire of creative talents?
 Here at HOPLA, we help businesses grow and achieve their best potential by combining expert knowledge and years of experience.
 Reach out to us today and let’s discuss your next steps.